stefanpenner/random/lifetimes/plan.md

 being explicit about life-times and side-affects may allow us to address some common UI problems:

 * latency increases the chances of concurrency related interference, but we should aim for no possibility of plan interference if possible
 * common patterns cause happy paths to be susceptible to these sorts of problems

+**NOTE: this example (using async/await) will likely not work, as the function implicitly retains the `this`.**

 POC: [ember-weak-ref](https://github.com/stefanpenner/ember-weak-ref)